 My manager asked to see me.
 Another of his direct reports was off sick due to an accident on a customer site.
 Seems she had injured her ankle.

 “Could you give her a ring Jane and see if we can do anything to help?”
-He said, I never noticed the way his eyes avoided mine.
+He said, I never noticed the way his eyes avoided mine at the time.

 I rung her later.
 She immediately launched into a scathing attack on our Company and how she was likely to be off for a few weeks.
 I listened and explained we could help her with risk assessment, rehabilitation, medical appointments, sort out working from home etc etc. She stopped me mid flow.